Vecno-Foundation/vecnoscan-indexer/README.md

-# imply Kaspa Indexer
+# Vecnoscan Indexer

 A high performance Vecno PostgreSQL indexer implemented in Rust.

 ## About

-The indexer has been implemented from scratch by deriving the functional spec of [vecno-db-filler](https://github.com/lAmeR1/vecno-db-filler).
+The indexer has been implemented from scratch by [supertypo](https://github.com/supertypo).
 As part of this process the database schema was reworked to better support concurrency.
-This means that databases populated by the lAmeR1/vecno-db-filler must be migrated to be compatible.
-A schema migration script has been developed and is available [here](https://github.com/supertypo/vecno-db-filler-migration).
-A compatible version of the vecno-rest-server is available [here](https://github.com/vecno-ng/vecno-rest-server).

-## Binary releases

-For now, binary releases are built for linux/amd64 and linux/arm64.
-Docker images are available from https://hub.docker.com/r/supertypo/simply-vecno-indexer

 ## Important notes